screenxtv/screenxtv-gcc-client/README.md

 ## How to Stop/Resume

-1. To stop broadcasting, just type exit from the terminal.
+1. To stop broadcasting, just exit from the screen.

    `exit`